carla-simulator/carla/Docs/CONTRIBUTING.md

 yourself, it would be a great contribution to the community!

-We build our documentation with [MkDocs](http://www.mkdocs.org/) based on the Markdown files inside the "Docs" folder.
+We build our documentation with [MkDocs](http://www.mkdocs.org/) based on the Markdown files inside the `Docs` folder.
 You can either directly modify them on GitHub or locally in your machine.

+To update Python API docs, instead of directly modifying the Markdown you need to edit the corresponding YAML files inside `PythonAPI/docs` and run `doc_gen.py` (Python 2) subsequently.
+This will re-generate the respective Markdown files inside `Docs/`, which can then be fed into `mkdocs`.

 Once you are done with your changes, please submit a pull-request.